macloo/python-adv-web-apps/docs/_build/html/_sources/flask_deploy.rst.txt

 Some apps *cannot* work via freezing.
 See below for details.

-Read the `full documentation <http://pythonhosted.org/Frozen-Flask/>`_ for Frozen-Flask.
+Read the `full documentation <https://frozen-flask.readthedocs.io/en/latest/>`_ for Frozen-Flask.

 When freezing will not work, cannot work
 ----------------------------------------

-If your app depends on dynamic activity — for example, if you are using **Flask-WTF** to process a form — you will not get a fully functioning app if you freeze it.
-Similarly, if you’re accessing an API to get data that changes frequently (such as currency rates or weather), you cannot freeze that app.
+If your app depends on dynamic activity — for example, if you are using **Flask-WTF** to process a form — you WILL NOT get a fully functioning app if you freeze it.
+Similarly, if you’re accessing an API to get data that changes frequently (such as currency rates or weather), you CANNOT freeze that app.

 In those cases, you will need to have Python running on a web server — and NOT freeze the app.